How To Safely Send Your Nudes

 7. Make sure your face isn’t in the photo to anonymize it.

-Don’t be tempted by the full frontal mirror selfie.
+Don’t be tempted by the full-frontal mirror selfie.
 They already know your face is cute, anyway.
 Show the people what they really want: YOUR BOD.
 Think creatively and point your camera down.
 Be aware of other identifiable details like tattoos and distinctive piercings, too.

 And if you do capture those identifiable details, try using Microsoft Paint or the built-in Markup tool in the iPhone Photos app (open the photo > settings (the middle right button) > three dots icon > Markup), to cover them up with some scribbles.